mrkkrp/markkarpov.com/post/announcing-hasky-stack.md

 automatically).

-Right now the wrapper is rather basic, I've put it together in just several hours yesterday.
+Right now the wrapper is rather basic, I've put it together in just several hours.
 I plan to improve and extend the package iteratively as I use it taking into account user feedback.
-So please feel free to request features!
+Feel free to request features!